Ulcerative Colitis – Diagnosis, Symptoms, and Treatment

 What is Ulcerative Colitis?

-Inflammatory bowel disease is a medical condition characterized by autoimmune injury and inflammation of the gastrointestinal tract.
+Ulcerative colitis (UC) is an inflammatory bowel disease, these conditions are characterized by autoimmune injury and inflammation of the gastrointestinal tract.
 The other common inflammatory bowel disease, Chron’s disease also results from similar autoimmune injury but affects other areas of the body.
 These two conditions have significant overlap but also have unique features amongst them.
 Crohn’s disease may affect any portion of the gastrointestinal tract from the mouth down to the anus.
-In contrast, ulcerative colitis typically affects the large bowel (colon).
+In contrast, ulcerative colitis typically only affects the large bowel (colon).

-Patients with these conditions often experience episodic abdominal pain, bloating, nausea/vomiting, diarrhea, bloody stool, and mucous in the stool.
-Patients may also develop low grade fever and malaise – potential long term complications include nutritional deficiencies, fistula formation, and colon cancer.
+Patients with either of the inflammatory bowel diseases often experience episodic abdominal pain, bloating, nausea/vomiting, diarrhea, bloody stool, and mucous in the stool.
+Patients may also develop long-term complications such as nutritional deficiencies, fistula formation, and colon cancer.
 Since many of these complications can be prevented with early detection and treatment understanding the symptoms and treatment of ulcerative colitis is critical.

 What Causes Ulcerative Colitis?

-Inflammatory bowel disease is likely caused by an interplay between genetic and environmental factors.
-Crohn’s disease and ulcerative colitis are forms of autoimmune inflammatory disease in which the immune system inappropriately attacks normal body tissue and organs – such as the gastrointestinal tract.
+Ulcerative colitis and Crohn's disease are autoimmune inflammatory diseases in which the immune system inappropriately attacks normal body tissue and organs – such as the gastrointestinal tract.
 Inflammatory bowel diseases are thought to result from a combination of genetic and environmental factors.

 How Common is Ulcerative Colitis?